-After the decision has been made to print label on-demand, we often get asked “What are the best barcode label printers and how do I know which is right for me?”
+After the decision has been made to print labels on-demand, we are often asked “What are the best barcode label printers and how do I know which is right for me?”
 The answer to this question certainly depends on your specific work environment, and the needs of your organization.

 Different printers have different capabilities and printing technologies that could better suit your needs.
 There are four different types of print technologies available for the printing of barcode labels:

 Thermal transfer print technology uses heat to transfer the ribbon to the label material.

 Inkjet uses liquid ink and is more prominently used for printing in color.

 Laser is similar to inkjet, but uses colored powder and a laser to fuse ink onto the label material.

 RFID print technology writes data to RFID chips embedded in smart labels.
 The printer is typically able to transmit the data to the chip and encode it.

 RFID Printers generally include a secondary print technology (such as thermal transfer) to provide human readable information and/or a back-up barcode.

 Regardless of technology, below is our "best of" list (in no specific order) of barcode label printers that we believe to be top of the line for on-demand barcode label printing.